-Take a look at the triangles above.
-Each of the triangles on the left has three lines and three angles -- all that's needed to tell the story of a triangle.
-We see the image on the right as a pyramid -- a 3-D structure with four triangular sides.
+For example, triangles have three lines and three angles -- all that's needed to tell the story of a triangle.
+A pyramid, however is a 3-D structure with four triangular sides.
 Note that it takes five lines and six angles to tell the story of a pyramid -- nearly twice the information required to tell the story of a triangle.

 For hundreds of years, artists have known some of the tricks that can make a flat, 2-D painting look like a window into the real, 3-D world.
 You can see some of these on a photograph that you might scan and view on your computer monitor: Objects appear smaller when they're farther away; when objects close to the camera are in focus, objects farther away are fuzzy; colors tend to be less vibrant as they move farther away.
 When we talk about 3-D graphics on computers today, though, we're not talking about still photographs -- we're talking about pictures that move.